 "The intuitive mind is a sacred gift and the rational mind is

-created a society that honors
+a faithful servant.
+We have created a society that honors

 the servant and has forgotten the gift." - Albert Einstein